Skip to main content

 All modal boxes are closed on a button click.

-To hide a prompt, you can specify a function and set its name as a value of either the ok or the cancel property.
+To hide a prompt, you can specify a function and set its name as a value of either the onconfirm or oncancel event.

 To hide a dialog you can specify a hiding function and set its name as a value of the click property of the corresponding Button control.